muhammad-usama-sardar/risks-of-mlkem/draft-usama-tls-risks-of-mlkem.md

   key share is missing, malformed, or associated with a different group.
 * **mixed transcript context**: The ECDHE and KEM values are individually well-formed, but assembled from different handshakes, transcript contexts, or negotiated groups.
-* A peer attempts to continue the handshake as standalone ECDHE or standalone ML-KEM after a hybrid group was negotiated.
+* **fallback after hybrid negotiation**: A peer attempts to continue the handshake as standalone ECDHE or standalone ML-KEM after a hybrid group was negotiated.
 * Application traffic secrets are derived before both hybrid components have been validated and accepted under the negotiated group.